shipra-aeron/Fraud-Detection-System/docs/MODEL_TRAINING_AND_SELECTION.md

     accuracy, precision, recall, f1, auc_roc = evaluate_model(best_model, X_test_scaled, y_test)

     print(f'Accuracy: {accuracy}')
-    print(f'Precision: {precision}')
-    print(f'Recall: {recall}')
-    print(f'F1 Score: {f1}')
     print(f'AUC-ROC: {auc_roc}')
     ```

 6. **Final Model Selection:**
     Based on the evaluation metrics, select the model that provides the best trade-off between precision and recall, and has a high AUC-ROC score.
-In this case, Random Forest or LightGBM could be chosen as the final model for deployment.
+In this case, the **Random Forest** classifier was selected due to its balance of performance, robustness to noise, and ability to handle class imbalance effectively.
+While models like Gradient Boosting and XGBoost offered comparable performance, Random Forest was chosen for its interpretability with tools like SHAP and its efficiency for the given dataset.
+Advanced techniques like GNN and LSTM were evaluated but deemed less suitable due to the lack of relational and temporal features in the dataset.

 ## Conclusion
 By following this process, we ensure that the model selected for credit card fraud detection is robust, performs well on the imbalanced dataset, and generalizes well to new, unseen data.
 This careful approach to model training and selection is crucial for developing an effective fraud detection system.